October 3, 2022

 Update: April 10, 2022

 When we started this journey 45 days ago, our first goal was to rescue 117 Kidsave kids and families in Ukraine.
 We’d never imagine the impact we’d make for thousands more.
 Our brave Angels of Hope have now helped 10,217 people escape danger.
 Of those, 5,834 have been children.
 Our team has made multiple trips to combat zones in Mykolaiv, Bashtanka, Snigurivka, Kherson, New Odesa, Ismail, Kharkiv, Kyiv, Chernihiv, and many more cities.
 We’ve delivered people to safe zones in Ukraine and to the borders of Romania, Germany, and Poland.
+We spoke at length with our brave team in Ukraine.
+They told stories of their fears and the death and destruction they witnessed.
+They also sang beautiful songs of hope and comfort.

 Update: April 8, 2022